BasharIrani23/reading-notes/Week1/Class01a.md

 ## 4. What is Node used for?
 Used for building fast and scalable server-side applications, It provides a fast and scalable environment for handling HTTP requests

+## Things I want to know more about
+being expert in bulding server-side application , so improve my backend develpoer skills